Arab Revolt: Forces

-It is estimated that the Arab forces involved in the revolt numbered around 5000 soldiers.
-This number however probably applies to the Arab regulars who fought during the Sinai and Palestine campaign with Edmund Allenby's Egyptian Expeditionary Force, and not the irregular forces under the direction of T. E. Lawrence and Faisal.
-On a few occasions, particularly during the final campaign into Syria, this number would grow significantly.
-Many Arabs joined the Revolt sporadically, often as a campaign was in progress or only when the fighting entered their home region.
+It is estimated that the Arab forces involved in the revolt numbered around 5,000 soldiers.
+This number probably applies to the Arab regulars who fought during the Sinai and Palestine campaign with Edmund Allenby's Egyptian Expeditionary Force, and not the irregular forces under the direction of T. E. Lawrence and Faisal, though other sources place this number lower, at 2,000-3,500 soldiers.
+On a few occasions, particularly during the final campaign into Syria, this number grew significantly.
+The Arab Bureau of the British Empire in Cairo believed that the revolt would draw the support of all Arabs throughout the Ottoman Empire and Arab lands.

+Faisal and Sharif Hussein reportedly expected to be joined by 100,000 Arab troops.
+The large desertions predicted by the British Arab Bureau never materialized, as the majority of Arab officers remained loyal to the Ottomans until the end.
+Many Arabs joined the Revolt sporadically, often as a campaign was in progress, or only when the fighting entered their home region.
 During the Battle of Aqaba, for instance, while the initial Arab force numbered only a few hundred, over a thousand more from local tribes joined them for the final assault on Aqaba.
-Estimates of Faisal's effective forces vary, but through most of 1918 at least, they may have numbered as high as 30,000 men.
+Estimates of Faisal's effective forces vary, but through most of 1918 at least, they may have numbered as high as 30,000 men, though it is claimed that the initial forces numbered at 70,000, and even 100,000+.

 The Hashemite Army comprised two distinctive forces: tribal irregulars who waged a guerrilla war against the Ottoman Empire and the Sharifian Army, which was recruited from Ottoman Arab POWs and fought in conventional battles.
-Hashemite forces were initially poorly equipped, but later were to receive significant supplies of weapons, most notably rifles and machine guns from Britain and France.
+Hashemite forces were initially poorly equipped, but later received significant supplies of weapons, most notably rifles and machine guns from Britain and France.

 In the early days of the revolt, Faisal's forces were largely made up of Bedouins and other nomadic desert tribes, who were only loosely allied, loyal more to their respective tribes than the overall cause.
-The Bedouin would not fight unless paid in advance with gold coin, and by the end of 1916, the French had spent 1.25 million gold francs in subsidizing the revolt.
+The Bedouin would not fight unless paid in advance with gold coin.
+By the end of 1916, the French had spent 1.25 million gold francs in subsidizing the revolt.
 By September 1918, the British were spending £220,000/month to subsidize the revolt.

 Faisal had hoped that he could convince Arab troops serving in the Ottoman Army to mutiny and join his cause, but the Ottoman government sent most of its Arab troops to the Western front-lines of the war, and thus only a handful of deserters actually joined the Arab forces until later in the campaign.